 GI4 (Gurkha Issue 4th)

-With the beginning of the first kukri officially issued to Gurkhas after the Great Mutiny in 1857 where British finally comprehended the Gurkhas, it is our belief that GI4 is probably the number 4th official standard Gurkha knife issued by British as part of the army dress and equipment.
+With the beginning of the first kukri officially issued to Gurkhas after the Great Mutiny in 1857 where British finally comprehended the Gurkhas, it is our belief that GI4 is the number 4th official standard Gurkha knife issued by the British as part of the army dress and equipment.
 GI4 was significantly produced during World War II in 1943-45 and was commonly used by all Gurkha units.
 It was designed for easy and fast production and was made by many companies so production may have reached even thousands as demands really steeped in the out break of the World War.
-Like the issued knives it also had the stampings representing manufacturer, inspector and issued date/year etc. Companies like MIL, WSC (Windlass Steel Crafts), CMW, Chowdri & DKW made very high quality GI4 that were easily distinctive from others of the same type.
+Like the other issued knives it also had the stampings representing manufacturer, inspector and issued date/year etc. Companies like MIL, WSC (Windlass Steel Crafts), CMW, Chowdri & DKW made very high quality official GI4 kukri that were easily distinctive from others of the same type.

-Size of Blade: 13 inches
+Size of Blade: 13 inches approx.

 Materials: Water buffalo leather scabbard, full flat tang riveted single bold ridge wooden handle, twin belt loops frog